Krystian19/cactus-app/README.md

 + - [ ] Setup SEO support for the whole application
   + - [ ] Setup SEO support for every anime episode detail view
 + - [ ] Add picture-in-picture functionality to the video player
-+ - [ ] Implement HLS streaming for the video player view
-  + - [x] Study how to implement HLS properly
-  + - [x] Implment a proper HLS Video player
-  + - [x] Implement a proper local HLS server for development
-  + - [ ] Set video server to serve static subtitle files
 + - [ ] Define a proper pipeline that edits videos programmatically
   + - [x] Develop cli to interact with video editing pipeline
   + - [x] Apply steps of the process programmatically